lib-ruby-parser/lib-ruby-parser/README.md

 1. It's based on MRI's `parse.y`, and so it returns **exactly** the same sequence of tokens.
 2. It's been tested on top 300 gems (by total downlads, that's about 3M LOC), `rubyspec` and `ruby/ruby` repos and there's no difference with `Ripper.lex`.
 3. It's as fast as `Ripper` (with `jemalloc`), both parse 3M LOC in 15s.
 That's ~200K LOC/s.
 4. It has a much, much better interface.
-AST is strongly types and well documented.
+AST is strongly typed and well documented.
 5. It doesn't throw away information about tokens.
 All nodes have information about their source locations.

 Comparison with [whitequark/parser](https://github.com/whitequark/parser):